 What fees will you pay?

-Fees take a chunk out of any earnings you make in your CD.
-Most of the time banks don't charge fees on CDs but brokerage firms often do.
+Fees take a chunk out of any earnings you make on your CD.
+Most of the time, banks don't charge fees on CDs, but brokerage firms often do.
 It's important to know exactly what you're being charged and how it will affect your actual earnings.

 Bank CDs are usually straightforward.
-Brokered CDs can be more complex and trickier.
+Brokered CDs can be more complex.
 Sometimes brokered CDs are callable, meaning that they can be bought back within a certain period of time.
-This makes it harder to lock in a good rate over a long-term.
+This makes it harder to lock in a good rate over the long term.